jeffboichuk/ice-marketing/08-midpoint-review-and-allianz-project-working-session.md

 Ps.
 Orchestral writers produce music that a sequence of solos would fall far short of.
 As a result, symphonies are greater than the sum of their parts.
 Analogously, you should strive to combine elements of the marketing mix synergistically.
-As a result, your action plan will be greater than a sum of the four Ps.
+As a result, your action plan will be greater than the sum of the four Ps.

 The best action plans are also *concrete*.
 What does this mean practically?
 You should not leave statements like "we think the line of Allianz products that we